SiyuanYan1/ISIC2024_Baselines/README.md

 This repo provides a quick start for the [ISIC2024 challenge](https://challenge2024.isic-archive.com/).
-The code offers baseline implementations and is for reference only.
-We evaluate representative baselines on a sample of the ISIC2024 datasets and explore some practical strategies.
-For details, see the ISIC2024_demo.csv Statistics and Evaluating Baselines section.
+It offers baseline implementations for reference.
+We evaluate representative baselines on a sample of the ISIC2024 dataset and explore practical strategies.
+For details, see the "ISIC2024_demo.csv Statistics" and "Evaluating Baselines on ISIC2024_demo.csv" sections.
 <p align="center">
   <img src="logo.png" alt="ISIC2024 Logo" width="1000">
 </p>